earthly/website/blog/_posts/2021-03-05-how-to-setup-and-use-amazons-elastic-container-registry.md

 - **Private Repositories**: As a part of the AWS free tier, you get 500 MB of storage for one year for private repositories.
 Beyond that, the storage cost is $0.10 per GB-month of data storage for private repositories.
 - **Public Repositories**: ECR offers 50 GB-month of free storage and 500 GB to 5 TB (depending on whether you authenticate with AWS or not) for public repositories.
 Beyond that, the storage cost is $0.10 per GB-month of data storage.

-There may be additional costs depending on your region and usage, so be sure to check the pricing [here](https://aws.amazon.com/ecr/pricing/).
+There may be additional costs depending on your region and usage, so be sure to check the [pricing](https://aws.amazon.com/ecr/pricing/).

 ### Why ECR?